Philips

 performances of the pieces of Fritz Kreisler, Godard, Bloch and so many others,

-he is the entertainer and is of course somewhat less serious.
+he is also the entertainer and is of course somewhat less serious.
 Whatever composition

 he plays, his style bears the fruit of a long life of successes on the lighter